SARAH CLARK | EIC, Poetry Editor | They/Them/Theirs

 CARSON FAUST | Fiction Reader | He/Him/Esenv’

-Carson Faust is two-spirit, and an enrolled member of the Edisto Natchez-Kusso Tribe of South Carolina.
-He is the recipient of artist fellowships from the McKnight Foundation and the Jerome Hill Foundation.
+Carson Faust is two-spirit and an enrolled member of the Edisto Natchez-Kusso Tribe of South Carolina.
+He is the recipient of artist fellowships from the McKnight Foundation, the Camargo Foundation and the Jerome Foundation.
 His fiction has appeared here in ANMLY and has been anthologized in Never Whistle at Night: An Indigenous Dark Fiction Anthology (Vintage, 2023).
-His debut novel, When the Living Haunt the Dead, is forthcoming from Viking.
+His debut novel, If the Dead Belong Here, is forthcoming from Viking (US) and Titan (UK) in October 2025.

 Fred is a writer, house husband, and dog dad.
 When not managing treat distribution and meeting tummy scratch quotas, he enjoys playing video games, reading, and furthering the Trans Agenda.
 All of his writing is compiled on fredbanks.com.

 Joefel Bolo is a queer writer from the Philippines.
-Their work has appeared or is forthcoming in The Harvard Advocate, ALOCASIA, fifth wheel press, beestung, and elsewhere.
+Their work has appeared or is forthcoming in The Harvard Advocate, beestung, DIALOGIST, Ouch!
+Collective, and Stanford’s Mantis, among others.

 Amax Jimmy holds a B.A. in English and Literary Studies from Niger Delta University and has worked as a poetry reader with West Trade Review Literary Magazine in North Carolina, USA.
 He currently reads CNF at Akpata Magazine, affiliated with the University of Benin, Nigeria, and poetry at Fahmidan Journal, London, UK.
 He also serves as Communications Specialist at the STEMHub Foundation, Ontario, Canada.
 Jimmy is passionate about making a difference and uses his free time for reading, writing, volunteering, and especially listening to his intuition in deep silence.
 He posts @AmaxKuroJimmy on Facebook, Instagram, and X.